 EPCG stands for Export Promotion Capital Goods.
 The EPCG Scheme has been introduced by the Government of India (GOI) to allow the Import of capital goods (except those specified in the negative list in Appendix 5F) for pre-production, production, and post-production at Zero customs duty.
 These capital goods imported under the EPCG Authorization are exempt from IGST and Compensation Cess until 30th September 2021.

 Under the EPCG scheme, a license is granted to exporters to import capital goods at a concessional rate of customs duty.
-The licensees must fulfill a specific export obligation (EO) as laid down in the scheme’s rules.
+The licensees must fulfil a specific export obligation (EO) as laid down in the scheme’s rules.
 Therefore, exporters are obligated to export a prescribed quantity of goods related to the capital goods imported under the scheme within a specified number of years from the license issue date.

 In simple words, the EPCG scheme aspires to promote the quality of goods produced in India, ultimately improving the global demand and domestic demand for goods manufactured in India.
 Through this scheme, the Govt. also aspires to enhance the export competitiveness of India.